Our church is dedicated to supporting God’s work in our

 Additional Mission Outreach

-We contribute at least 11% of our annual operating budget to ministry causes beyond our congregation, both locally and globally.
+We contribute at least 11% of our annual operating budget to ministry causes beyond our congregation, both locally and globally, through our American Baptist Churches USA affiliation (abc-usa.org) and beyond.
 In addition to this significant financial support, we also promote four major special offerings per year:

 - The America for Christ Offering, which supports our denomination in cultivating Christian leaders, equipping disciples, and working to heal and transform hurting communities across our nation.